mayteio/use-pusher/README.md

 ## `useChannel`

-Use this hook to subscribe to channel events.
-Mainly used internally.
+Use this hook to subscribe to a channel.

 ```tsx
 // returns channel instance.